Quansight/ragna/docs/tutorials/rest-api.md

 ## Step 2: Start and connect to the API

 You can use the [`ragna api`](../references/cli.md#ragna-api) command to start the REST API from you terminal.
-The command includes a `--config` option where you can share your preferred configuration.
+The command includes a `--config` option where you can chose your preferred configuration.

 This tutorial is using the `demo` configuration, so you can start the API using the